Empire-Strikes-Back/Flula/readme.txt

 - we, programs, have releases
 - we, libraries, use our commit hashes

-we say no to updates

-- and update notifications

 one branch, forks, no git tags

 - we have one branch - main, we have forks, we have no git tags